Elopement Planning

 Here at Wandering Weddings, our members are the ideal vendors to help you with your planning journey.
 Depending on your needs, we are here to help.
 If you have a specific question, request, or interest, please reach out to our team.

-The first step in planning an elopement is deciding what type of style you like.
+The first step in planning an elopement is deciding what type of elopement you want to have.
 Elopements are perfect for adventurous couples because there are virtually no limitations on the type of wedding day you can plan.
-Aspects to think about for your inspiration board include locations, colors, flowers, and decorations.

 Have fun with this planning process because it’s the perfect time to think about what you both really love.

-Where do you plan on having your ceremony?
+Planning your elopement is exciting because you get to think about what type of adventure you’re going to plan together.
+Do you know what scenery you want to see?
+You don’t have to pick your elopement location during this step but think about the overall vibe you’re trying to go for.
 Would you like to hike in a national park to your elopement ceremony location?
 Do you both prefer the mountains or the beach?
 What type of season do you both enjoy the most?
 What time of day do you want to get married?
-Are you planning on including a small group of family members, or will it be just you two during the ceremony?

 Follow us on Pinterest, so we can bounce ideas off of each other.

-Step 2: Determine a Budget
+Step 2: Determine Your Elopement Budget

 This may be the least exciting part of wedding planning, but it’s the most important part.
 We suggest starting with a base total of how much you both feel comfortable spending.
 Setting a budget helps you prepare and prioritize things on your wedding list.
 Once you set your budget, we then suggest making a list of things you will need to account for.